Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

-A virtual boundary is set at $y_0= ^T$ as a spatial constraint for the end effector.
-The end effector is allowed unrestricted movement along the $x$ and $z$ axes but is constrained along the $y$ axis, with a lower limit set at $-0.1$ m.
-The system is evaluated with payloads of $1$ kg, $1.5$ kg, and $2$ kg attached to the end effector.
+A virtual boundary is defined at $y_0= ^T$ as a spatial constraint for the end effector.
+It moves freely along the $x$ and $z$ axes but is constrained along the $y$ axis with a lower limit of $-0.1$ m.
+The system is tested with payloads of $1.0$, $1.5$, and $2.0$ kg attached to the end effector.

-We will present three approaches for comparison: (1) conventional CBF with a nominal model (see the safety function $h$ in Fig. \ref{fig: CBFNoESOCompare}); (2) our robust CBF with a nominal model and an ESO for disturbance estimation, {comparared to the DOB-CBF \cite{dacs2022robust}} (see Fig. \ref{fig: MFCBFNoErrorBoundCompare}); and (3) our robust CBF with a nominal model, ESO for disturbance estimation, and estimation error bound, {compared to the DOB-CBF with estimation error bound } (see Fig. \ref{fig: MFCBFErrorBoundCompare}).
+Three approaches are compared: (1) conventional CBF with a nominal model (see Fig. \ref{fig: CBFNoESOCompare}); (2) our robust CBF with a nominal model and an ESO for disturbance estimation, compared to the DOB-CBF \cite{dacs2022robust} (see Fig. \ref{fig: MFCBFNoErrorBoundCompare}); and (3) our robust CBF with a nominal model, ESO for disturbance estimation, and estimation error bound, compared to the DOB-CBF with estimation error bound (see Fig. \ref{fig: MFCBFErrorBoundCompare}).

-Fig. \ref{fig: CBFNoESOCompare} illustrates the safety performance of CBF with only a nominal second-order system model \eqref{eq:reduced nominal model}.
-This nominal model does not account for any uncertainty arising from model errors, an uncertain inner-loop controller, or external disturbances. {The safety function $h$ exhibits variations due to external disturbances from varying payloads, indicating a lack of robust performance.}
+Fig. \ref{fig: CBFNoESOCompare} shows the safety performance of the CBF using only the nominal second-order model \eqref{eq:reduced nominal model}, which neglects model errors, inner-loop uncertainty, and external disturbances. {The safety function $h$ varies under different payloads, revealing limited robustness.}

-{The details of implementing the DOB-CBF \cite{dacs2022robust} have been included in Appendix B. The DOB-CBF estimates \( b_e(x, d) = \frac{\partial \zeta}{\partial q} f \) in CBF, whereas our approach directly estimates \( f \) in the original dynamic system.
-This leads to a fundamental difference: the two observers estimate different quantities, making direct comparison difficult.
-In particular, the key parameters---observer gains---cannot be directly compared because they pertain to two fundamentally different observers.}

-{To ensure fairness, without including error bounds, we tune the observer gains for both approaches such that they yield similar minimum \( h \) values (in terms of magnitude), suggesting comparable safety performance without error bounds.
-Fig. \ref{fig: MFCBFNoErrorBoundCompare} illustrates the $h$ function comparison between the DOB-CBF and the proposed method.
-It is observed that:}
+We implement the DOB-CBF \cite{dacs2022robust} for comparison.
+The DOB-CBF estimates \( b_e(x, d) = \frac{\partial \zeta}{\partial q} f \) in the CBF, while our method directly estimates \( f \) in the original dynamics.
+Thus, the two observers target different quantities, and their gains are not directly comparable.
+For fairness, excluding error bounds, we tune both observers’ gains to achieve similar minimum \( h \) magnitudes, indicating comparable safety performance.
+Fig. \ref{fig: MFCBFNoErrorBoundCompare} compares the $h$ functions of the DOB-CBF and the proposed method, showing that: